mpv-player/mpv/DOCS/man/input.rst

     Allow synchronous execution (if possible).
 Normally, all commands are synchronous by default, but some are asynchronous by default for compatibility with older behavior.
+``dB``
+    If a request is made to print the volume or ao-volume property, it will be shown in decibels.

 All of the osd prefixes are still overridden by the global ``--osd-level`` settings.